diode-dataset/diode-devkit/README.md

 ![Layout](dataset_layout.png)

 ### File Naming Conventions and Formats
-The dataset consists of RGB images, depth maps, depth validity masks and surface normals.
+The dataset consists of RGB images, depth maps, depth validity masks and surface normal maps.
 Their formats are as follows:

   RGB images (`*.png`): RGB images with a resolution of 1024 × 768.